 NYU Center for Genomics and Systems Biology - 12 Waverly Place, New York, NY 10003

-The Bergelson lab at NYU's Department of Biology is looking for a highly motivated and independent individual to work as a part time Part-Time Assistant Researcher.
+The Bergelson lab at NYU Biology is looking for multiple highly motivated and independent individuals to work as a Postdoctoral Associate.

-This position is for a trainee preparing for a research path.
-It will provide development of technical skills; supervision by senior scientists incorporating individual development plan in support of training goals and those of faculty mentor; and possible publication of research findings during appointment period.
+This position is for a post-PhD trainees preparing for a research scientist career path.
+The planned position will provide a transition to career independence through the development of professional skills; supervision by senior scientist incorporating individual development plan in support of training goals and those of faculty mentor; and publication of research findings/scholarship during postdoc appointment period.

-Projects in the Bergelson lab focus on the ecology and evolution of plant–pathogen interactions, focusing primarily on Arabidopsis thaliana and associated microbes.
-Our approach is interdisciplinary; we draw upon tools from molecular genetics, molecular evolution, computation, field biology, chemistry, and population genetics to understand how ecological interactions shape evolutionary dynamics.
+Projects in the Bergelson lab investigate the ecology and evolution of plant–pathogen interactions, focusing primarily on Arabidopsis thaliana and its relatives, and the bacteria that reside within them.
+The approach is interdisciplinary, drawing upon tools from molecular genetics, molecular evolution, ecological and evolutionary theory, computation, field biology, chemistry, and population genetics to understand how ecological interactions shape evolutionary dynamics.